Princeton-CDH/devenv/importing-data.md

     get right.

     1. Since you're just importing a single model, you should delete the rows that have `address` on them in the example.
-Instead, just edit the following lines:
+Then edit the following lines:

       ```python
       person = Person()